Tejgudigar/NewsView-Category-Wise-Live-News-App/README.md

 API Handling: Uses fetch API to call NewsAPI endpoints with category and page parameters.

-📸 Screenshots (Optional)
-Add screenshots here to showcase the UI (use .png or .jpg)

 🎓 Learning Outcome
 Gained hands-on experience with React fundamentals like components, props, and state.